matfish2/vue-formular/README.md

   * `tinymce` `object\boolean` `optional` Use tinymce editor (>=4.0).
 Accepts options for tinymce, or nothing.

 All of the above accept optional `placeholder` prop.
+All of the above have a [debounce](https://vuejs.org/guide/forms.html#debounce) prop, which defaults to 500ms.
 Numeric and email fields will be validated accordingly.

 * `vf-date` - Datepicker (single or range).